numicator/r_data_processing/README.md

 # Processing multiple files:
  - Listing directory, getting list of files.
  - Processing files one-by-one using the _for_ loop.
+ - Loading each file into a data.frame for processing.
+ - Adding columns to a data.frame.

 ```
 Exercise 7: We will download a ZIP archive containing numerous files with
 gene expression data.
 We will learn how to unzip it directly from R, get